 - Halo: Reach is noticeably harder than Halo 3.
 The Covenant enemies have been significantly improved (with Elites dodging and strafing like crazy), and the game uses the original Halo: Combat Evolved game mechanics of a weaker energy shield and finite, non-regenerating health.
 Bungie claimed that Legendary difficulty on Reach would be the most difficult Halo experience ever.
 They weren't kidding.
 To clarify: Shooting an enemy Brute in the face four times with a Fuel Rod Gun is enough to maybe knock his mask off.
 His use of the same weapon hitting five feet away can cause a nearby pebble to bounce away and pass through your brain, killing you instantly.

-- BioShock 2, despite you playing as a 7-foot tall Big Daddy rather than a human as in the first game, is much harder, possibly due the Splicers getting stronger and more mutated, or more probably due to the fact that many of their weapons do more relative damage, and you're now expected to fight dozens of them at once instead of just 2 or 3 at a time.
+- BioShock 2, while your Player Character is stronger overall than in the first game, you're forced to fight a much greater quantity of enemies, both at once and overall.
 The inability to backtrack might also have something to do with it.
 If you don't want the ADAM in each level to be Lost Forever, you have to collect it all while you're there, which means fending off several hordes of splicers, then facing the Big Sister.
 The hacking minigame is also harder, as you have to do it in real time, and it's reflexes-based instead of puzzle-based.

 - Soldier of Fortune II definitely qualifies, mainly because the AI is much more of a cheating bastard.